 There are (potentially) two configuration files per device.
-As noted under "Opening Input Devices" on page 795, the X server looks for device controls in a file with the same name as the STREAMS module that implements the device.
+As noted under "Opening Xsgi Input Devices" on page 797, the X server looks for device controls in a file with the same name as the STREAMS module that implements the device.
 After the module returns the X name of the device, the X server looks for X init controls in a file with the X name of the device.

-Some devices use the same name for the STREAMS module and for the X device (tablet,mouse), but some use different names for the two.
-For example, the STREAMS module for the Spaceball device is sball , while the X name is spaceball .
-The X server intercepts about a dozen x_init controls.
-For a list of the x_init controls and some of the more common device_init controls, see the file Control Syntax When the X server opens a file to look for device controls, it searches the file for a single set of controls with the following format: device_init { name "value" }
+Some devices use the same name for the STREAMS module and for the X device (for example, tablet and mouse), but some use different names for the two.
+For example, the STREAMS module for the Spaceball device is sball, but the X name is spaceball.

+Control Syntax

+When the X server opens a file to look for device controls, it searches the file for a single set of controls with the following format: